 almond extract (or vanilla extract if you prefer)

-- Preheat oven to 350 and place a rack in the middle of the oven.
-Generously butter a 9” springform pan and wrap the bottom well to prevent leaking.
-(You could use a large soufflé dish and serve it from the dish if you prefer.)
+- Preheat oven to 350° F and place a rack in the middle of the oven.
+Generously butter a 9” springform pan and wrap the bottom well with foil to prevent leaking.
 Put water on to boil for the water bath.

-- Stir together ricotta cheese, milk and egg yolks till well blended.
-Fold in flour till blended.
-Pour in melted butter, sugar, orange zest and almond extract and stir till blended.
+- Stir together ricotta cheese, milk, and egg yolks until well blended.
+Fold in flour until blended.
+Pour in melted butter, sugar, orange zest and almond (or vanilla) extract and stir until blended.
 Fold in the chocolate chips.

 - Pour the batter into the prepared pan and place it in a large roasting pan inside the oven.
 Pour boiling water into the roasting pan to about 2 inches high.
 Bake for one hour until the top is brown and the cake begins to pull away from the sides of the pan.

 - Remove the cake from the oven and let it cool for about 5 minutes.
 Run a knife around the edge and release the springform.
 Serve at room temperature with chocolate chips sprinkled over it.
 (A little whipped cream would be lovely, too.)

 - The cake is best (in my opinion) on the day it is baked.
 After overnight refrigeration, it is more like a custard (and moist, like the filling of a cannoli).
 Not that there's anything wrong with that!
 (Turns out, my husband liked it even more the second day.
 Go figure!)